2nd European Political Community Summit: Participants

-The summit is expected to be attended by the heads of state or government of the states participating in the European Political Community along with the President of the European Council and President of the European Commission.
-Forty-seven heads of states, governments, and European Union institutions have been invited to attend.
+The summit was attended by the heads of state or government of the states participating in the European Political Community along with the President of the European Council, the President of the European Commission and the President of the European Parliament.
+Forty-seven heads of states or governments were invited to attend.
+On the eve of the summit, it was announced that Turkish president Recep Tayyip Erdoğan would not be able to attend.
+The head of government of San Marino, Luca Beccari, was unable to attend as he was on a visit to Cuba.